-Watch all other episodes of ON THE COUCH so far by clicking here!
-On the go?
-Subscribe to the Cinema5D ON THE COUCH audio and video podcasts on iTunes!
+Watch previous episodes of ON THE COUCH & ON THE GO by clicking here!
+Visit our Vimeo and YouTube playlists, and subscribe to the podcast on iTunes!
 Watch part 1 of episode 20 by clicking here – in case you missed it!
 In part 2 of episode 20 of ON THE COUCH, I talked with pro photographers Kamil Tamiola, Tom Barnes and Lucas Gilman about photographers moving into video production.
 There are a lot of challenges that photographers face who want to move into filmmaking which they probably don’t think about beforehand.
 Lucas mentioned his challenges when he decided to shoot video for the first time, with things like audio, moving camera, technical issues and many other things that he never thought about – even different framing and selection of shots, going all the way down to thinking even more in sequences rather than individual shots, which is crucial for editing.Read more

 Remember when we first heard about the Mosaic Engineering anti-aliasing / anti-moiré filter for 5D mark II in August of 2011?
 What a great invention that would solve our biggest problem with HDSLR.
 Now that the 5D mark III is out, healed from moiré problems, people have a good reason to upgrade, but then there’s the issue with the price: The 5D mark III is $3500, hefty for many HDSLR shooters.
 How good that the guys over at Mosaic Engineering have now officially started selling their filter for the 7D: The VAF-7D.
 This upgrade will set you back by $325, but put you into the aliasing and moiré free realm of the mark III.
 Versions for the Nikon D800, T2i/T3i and 60D are in production.
 LINK: Mosaic Engineering StoreRead more